 The North York Moors National Park covers 554 square miles, with landscape ranging from heather-clad moorland and deep secluded dales, to the cliffs and coves of the magnificent coastline making it a haven for walkers.

 Oil central heating with electric fire.
 Electric oven with two hotplates, combination oven/microwave, fridge, washing machine, 2 x TVs with Freeview, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Front lawned garden with furniture.
-Sorry, no pets and no smoking.
+On well-behaved pet welcome.
+Sorry, no smoking.
 Shop 8 mins walk, pub 3 mins walk.

 - Ground floor